-Again, this is a case where that ignorance and arrogance has to be tackled.
-Otherwise, you are putting the cart before the horse with getting HubSpot before you have thought through these things.
+Again, this is a case where that ignorance and arrogance have to be tackled.
+Otherwise, you are putting the cart before the horse by getting HubSpot before you have thought through these things.

-Many times people subscribe to HubSpot Professional or HubSpot Enterprise do so because they think it's cheaper than hiring an internal person or cheaper than partnering with a company that’s already got this expertise.
+People often subscribe to HubSpot Professional or HubSpot Enterprise because they think it's cheaper than hiring an internal person or partnering with a company that’s already got this expertise.

-If you're thinking that you're going to use HubSpot marketing the way you've always addressed your Internet marketing -- with harassing and interrupting prospects as if it's still 2007, this will be a massive contextual fail on your part in your inbound marketing and inbound sales.
+Suppose you're thinking that you're going to use HubSpot marketing the way you've always addressed your Internet marketing -- harassing and interrupting prospects.
+In that case, this will be a massive contextual failure on your part with inbound marketing and inbound sales.

 And the HubSpot platform will not work for you in this way because you're putting the cart before the horse.